 Among the many contraceptive devices in use today, IUD (Intrauterine device) (also known as IUCD- intrauterine contraceptive device) is used by women as a safe, long-term and reversible technique.
 Pregnancy does not happen as long as the device is in place.
-IUD removal is easy, and after removal, the pregnancy can occur.
+IUD removal is easy, and after removal, a pregnancy can occur.
 The insertion and disposal have to be done by a trained professional.

 They are supposedly effective in preventing pregnancy from anywhere between 5-10 years once inserted.